Broad Run High School: Students

 The Broad Run attendance boundaries encompass the Ashburn communities of Ashburn Village, Farmwell Hunt, One Loudoun, as well as the Ashbrook residential subdivisions.
 The LCPS middle school Farmwell Station and, by extension, the elementary schools Ashburn, Discovery, and Dominion Trail feed students to the high school.
 Students living in neighboring communities outside the current attendance boundary, such as Ashburn Farm and Brambleton, have attended in previous years as a result of frequent boundary changes and the school board's policy of "grandfathering" students.

-The ethnic/racial composition of Broad Run's student body in the 2006–2007 school year was 64% White, 11% Black, 11% Hispanic, and 14% Asian.
+In the 2025-2026 school year, the ethnic/racial composition of Broad Run’s student body was 39.0% White, 28.1% Asian, 16.1% Hispanic, 10.6% Black, and 5.7% two or more.
+22.8% of the student body is classified as Economically Disadvantaged (meaning they are eligible to participate in the federally subsidized meals program).

 Administration and faculty

-The school's administrative team is headed by the principal and includes three assistant principals, the director of guidance, and the athletic director.
+The school's administrative team is headed by the principal and includes three assistant principals and the director of guidance.
 The principal and school, as part of LCPS, are under the direction of the Superintendent, who operates under the authority of the elected Loudoun County School Board.

 Broad Run has had only five principals since it opened: James C. McBride (1969-1979); E. Wayne Griffith (1979-1996); Edgar T. Markley, Ed.D.
 (1996-2010), Doug Anderson (2010-2014), and David Spage (2014–present).
 Its principal before Doug Anderson, Edgar T. Markley, a 2003 recipient of The Washington Post's Annual Distinguished Educational Leadership Award, retired after the 2009–2010 school year.

 There are 117 teachers, yielding a teacher/student ratio of 1:14.